-Someone laid down a four and Cora screamed for Abi to get it.
-She launched herself across the table and nearly collided with Graham, also trying to grab it.
-Abi squealed as she and pulled back the card, triumphant.
+Someone laid down a four, and Cora screamed for Abi to get it.
+She launched herself across the table and nearly collided with Austin, also trying to grab the same card.
+Abi squealed as she pulled back the four, triumphant.

 “Game!”
-Shelly and Graham yelled together as Shelly picked up the last card and slammed it down in front of her.
+Shelly and Austin yelled together as Shelly picked up the last card and slammed it down in front of her.

-“Noo!
+“No!
 Agh, you wench!”
-Theo banged his fist playfully on the table, almost toppling over.
+Theo banged his fist playfully on the table, almost toppling it over.

-“Let’s see…definitely you, Theo.
-And…” Abi’s heart thumped when Shelly’s gaze drifted over her and Cora.
-“Graham.”
+“Let’s see … Definitely you, Theo.
+And …” Abi’s heart thumped when Shelly’s gaze drifted over her and Cora.
+“Austin.”